PrincetonUniversity/BrainPipe/README.md

 1. Find parameters
 - See `ClearMapCluster/ parameter_sweep.ipynb`

-2. Run ClearMap on whole brains
+2. Run ClearMap on whole brains *documentation in progress*

-3. Visualize outputs
+3. Visualize outputs *documentation in progress*

-4. Compare to CNN (if desired)
+4. Compare to CNN (if desired) *documentation in progress*
     - on training data
     - on whole brains

 ## Using raw lightsheet images to:

 ### 1. Make a stitched, whole-brain
+*documentation in progress*

 ### 2. Make an atlas
+*documentation in progress*

 ### 3. Put a brain in atlas space
+*documentation in progress*
  - visualize warping procedure
  - identify locations on images and transform to bregma coordinates

 ### 4. Add annotations to an atlas
+*documentation in progress*

 ## Using Neuroglancer to visualize outputs
 - [python notebook from Austin](https://github.com/PrincetonUniversity/lightsheet_helper_scripts/blob/master/neuroglancer/brodylab_MRI_atlas_customizations.ipynb)